 What is a Single-Member LLC?

 A single-member LLC is a limited liability company with only one owner (referred to as a “member”).
-A single-member LLC still has all the same benefits as an LLC with multiple members, however offers the simplicity of the sole proprietorship for filing income taxes.
+A single-member LLC still has all the same benefits as an LLC with multiple members, however, it offers the simplicity of the sole proprietorship for filing income taxes.

 What Tax Identification Number Can a Single-Member LLC Use?

 Generally, LLCs can use an Employer Identification Number (EIN) or the Social Security Number of its sole member.
-An Employer Identification Number (EIN) is also sometimes referred to as a Taxpayer Identification Number (TIN) and is a nine-digit number generated by the IRS to properly identify your business entity for tax purposes.
+An Employer Identification Number (EIN) is sometimes referred to as a Taxpayer Identification Number (TIN).
+It is a nine-digit number generated by the IRS to identify business entities for tax purposes.
+This number is the “account” for paying federal employment taxes.

-A single-member LLC is a “disregarded entity,” meaning that the business entity is disregarded from the member for federal tax purposes.
-LLCs are not considered a taxable entity by the IRS.
-The IRS allows LLCs to choose whether to be federally taxed as a sole proprietorship, partnership or corporation.
+A sole proprietorship or single-member LLC is considered a “disregarded entity” for income tax purposes.
+A disregarded entity means the business entity is disregarded (or separate) from the member for federal tax purposes, meaning a separate tax return isn’t needed for the business.
 An LLC electing to be taxed as a sole proprietorship is not required to use a separate tax ID number unless it has employees or will need to file excise tax returns.
+Even though it is disregarded for tax purposes, the LLC is still separate from the owner for liability purposes.

-Absent an election to have your LLC taxed as a corporation, the profits of the LLC will be taxed through the member’s individual tax return by filing a Schedule C. The income from the LLC is combined and taxed overall along with any other taxable income earned by the member.
+Absent an election to have your LLC taxed as a corporation, the LLC profits will be taxed through the member’s personal tax return by filing a Schedule C. The income from the LLC is combined and taxed overall along with any other taxable income earned by the member.

 When Does a Single-Member LLC Need an EIN?